-records the hash index 3, and the tag index 2.
-When the reader receives a token tk from a tag, it computes $h_i(tk)$ $(1 \le i \le r)$ till it finds the hash index in slot $HT[h_i(tk)]$ is equal to i, where it can obtain the correct tag index of that tag.
+where $\oplus$ is the XOR operator.
+When the reader receives a token tk from a tag for authentication, it computes $h_i(tk)$ $(1 \leq i \leq r)$ until it finds that the token value in slot $HT[h_i(tk)]$ matches tk, where it can obtain the correct tag index of that tag.
+If no matching token is found, the tag fails authentication.

-Our simulations results in Section VIII demonstrate that the hash collisions caused by different tokens can be resolved by using a small number of independent hash functions.
-However, the issue of token collisions still exists because any hash functions map the same token to the same slot.
-Note that if token collision happens, the reader cannot identify the tag since the token is associated with multiple tags.
-Therefore, such collided tokens are not useful in nature.
-The central server can store those tokens in a CAM (Content Addressable Memory) [30] or another hash table for quick lookup.
-When the reader receives a token, it first checks if it is collided one; if so, the reader needs to request another token to identify the tag.
-We expect that the number of collided token is small as long as the generated tokens have good randomness.
+We will evaluate the effectiveness of our scheme for resolving hash collisions caused by different tokens through simulations.
+The issue of token collisions, however, may not be solved by this approach.
+If the two identical tokens happen to be associated with the same tag, it will not cause any problem.
+But if they are associated with different tags, the reader cannot uniquely identify the tag from the received token.
+Therefore, such collided tokens cannot be used for authentication.
+The central server can store those tokens in a CAM (Content Addressable Memory) [36] or a Bloom filter for quick lookup.
+When the reader receives a token, it first checks if it will cause token collision; if so, the reader needs to request another token from the tag for identification purpose.
+We expect that the chance for token collisions is small as long as the generated tokens have good randomness.